The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Kerr County?

-Kerr County, Texas has 5 public high schools, along with 4 middle schools and 8 elementary schools.
+Kerr County, Texas has 5 public high schools, serving approximately 2,008 students.

 What is the largest school district in Kerr County?